picocom-ng/picocom/picocom.1.md

     features are also shown.

+# CHANGING DEFAULT OPTIONS

+Picocom does not support config files.
+If you want to change default options, use either a custom script or aliases, e.g.:

+      alias picocom='picocom -b 115200 /dev/ttyS0'

 # DISPLAY OF OPTIONS AND PORT SETTINGS

 The "show program options" command (**C-v**), as well as the commands